To help choose a broker in 2021 we compared the best forex brokers that accept Canadian clients and IIROC forex brokers regulated in Canada.

 FP Markets offers thousands of the most commonly traded stocks on the world’s biggest exchanges, such as NASDAQ, NYSE, and LSE.
 The broker establishes pricing through transparent direct market access (DMA).
 You can trade shares CFDs on the MetaTrader 5 trading platform using desktop software or mobile apps.

 The high volatility of the cryptocurrency market is becoming a favourable way to diversify portfolios.
 You can trade coins such as Bitcoin, Ethereum, Ripple, Bitcoin Cash and Litecoin with no cryptocurrency wallet.
 The volatile nature of these currencies stems from non-correlation to central banks or other financial instruments.
 Similar to the forex market, you can trade cryptocurrencies 24 hours a day, 5 days a week, on MetaTrader 4 and MetaTrader 5 platforms across desktop and mobile.
-Leverage is up to 1:2.

 The graph below shows the range of markets offered by FP Markets against other brokers, many of which only offer access to forex markets.
 FP Markets is a rational leader in providing a diverse range of financial instruments to clients.